|

 Additional Documents

-NSA is asking for expansion of crop insurance in several counties in Texas to be included in 2014.
-NSA is also working with RMA to have trend-adjusted actual production history yields (Trend-Adjusted APH) for sunflower.
+NSA is working with RMA to have trend-adjusted actual production history yields (Trend-Adjusted APH) for sunflower in all counties in all states that have sunflower crop insurance coverage.
 This would give sunflower producers another option to update their actual production history (APH) when making crop insurance decisions.
-Trend-Adjusted APH should be available in 2014 in some states.

 Hail Damage